nion-software/nionswift/docs/installation.rst

 You can usually use the default location for the installation; however, make a note of wherever you choose to install it so that that location can be used in the steps below.

+Nion Swift can also be installed from the command line using PyPI and standard Python or from the ``conda-forge`` channel of either Anaconda or Miniconda.
+See the `Installing Nion Swift from PyPI or Conda Forge`_ section below.

 Windows
 -------